dalgard/meteor-viewmodel/README.md

 ViewModel.helperName = "myBind";
 ```

-You may choose to register the helper globally, however:
+However, you may choose to register the helper globally:

 ```javascript
 // Name is optional